BrAM-breno/Navigation/Report.md

 # Project 1: Collecting bananas with DQN agent

 In this project, to solve the problem of collect yellow bananas and no collect blue bananas by an agent on Unity's environment, it was used a  Deep Q-Network (DQN) agent.
-Below are presented the learning algorithm, s few details of the agent, and results obtained.
+Below are presented the learning algorithm, a few details of the agent, and results obtained.

 # Learning Algorithm

 It was used DQN algorithm with experience replay, to train the agent to collect bananas.
 A Deep Neural Network was used as the approximation function of action-value function Q(s,a).

 The objective of the learning algorithm is to find the best parameters for the approximation function chosen to approximate the action-value function:

 <p align="center">
   <img src="q_sa_001.png" alt="drawing" width="500"/>